 Embedded knowledge shows the most effective way to run a business.

 If you are a chef and come up with a new killer recipe for cake, won’t you jot down all the steps you followed to ensure you can replicate it?
 It’s the same thing with your business knowledge.
 Your business process documentation is your recipe for success.

 Documentation is as crucial as capturing and distributing knowledge.
 The debate on whether companies should invest in knowledge management and documentation is an old one with some business owners seeing it as wasteful.

 Knowledge is easy to lose, especially the individual kind.
 If an employee leaves, he/she goes with that information or if the worst happened and someone was hit by a bus.
 Do you know how they complete their role each day?
-By documenting everything you have your everything to continue.
+By documenting everything you have everything to continue.

 Even when an employee trains a replacement, it’s not possible to transfer all the experience and skills accumulated over the years.
 It means that the company loses on multiple fronts.
-However, proper documentation processes allows you to preserve it.
+However, proper documentation processes allow you to preserve it.

-Analysis is less stressful when you have all the necessary data recorded.
+The analysis is less stressful when you have all the necessary data recorded.
 The staff can easily compare old and new procedures, allowing them to evaluate their effectiveness.

 What knowledge should you document?
 Everything of any significance to business operations requires documentation.
 Record product, market and consumer research, invoicing, accounting, sales processes, recruitment, training procedures, security protocols and marketing campaigns.

 The method of documentation depends on what you consider efficient.
 Paper files have the advantage of not being hackable, but they can be stolen or damaged physically.

 Then you have digital documentation methods like spreadsheets, word documents or simple emails sent between employees.
 The same risks apply to electronic documents.
 However, they offer the benefit of being quick and easily accessible to everyone using remote access as stored in a central location.